about joan

 You can read those articles, and a smattering of my other writing projects, here.

-In addition to writing "Casey's Corner," a monthly column on life with dogs, and my work as a college professor, in February of 2020 I published a full-length novel, A Just Reckoning; 10 months later, I published the 2nd book in the Tess Alexander mystery series, A Cruel Oblivion.
+In February of 2020 I published a full-length novel, A Just Reckoning; 10 months later, I published the 2nd book in the Tess Alexander mystery series, A Cruel Oblivion.
 You can can read about those books here.

 Anyone who know me knows I'm a huge fan of Golden Retrievers.

 My first Golden came to me in 1995, followed by a second one a year later.
-In the spring of 2010 I brought another Golden into my life from the amazing people at Homeward Bound Golden Retriever Rescue.
+In the spring of 2010 I brought another Golden into my life from the amazing people at Homeward Bound Golden Retriever Rescue, where I've adopted all my dogs since.
 Casey soon became a certified Therapy Dog through the Alliance of Therapy Dogs.

 2012 saw the birth of my monthly "Casey's Corner" column.
-Three years later, I lost Casey...but hearts being by their very nature resilient, a few months later I adopted my fourth Golden, a sweet and handsome blonde boy named Joey, who has also become a Therapy Dog.
+Three years later, I lost Casey...but hearts being by their very nature resilient, a few months later I adopted my fourth Golden, a sweet and handsome blonde boy named Joey, who also became a Therapy Dog.
+I lost Joey in June of 2023...but in December of that year, I adopted a beautiful 2-year-old Golden girl, Frankie.
+I'm truly not sure I could ever manage to live without a dog.
+Most especially, a Golden.

 One of my biggest passions--alongside Golden Retrievers—is gardening, which I've been doing for almost as long as I've been walking and talking.
 I've been known to spend summer days very literally from just after dawn to sunset tending and nurturing my garden.

-I live in the Sierra Nevada mountains of Northern California with my Golden Joey, my Maine Coon cat Indy, and the ever-abiding spirit of my beloved Casey.
+I live in the Sierra Nevada mountains of Northern California with my Maine Coon cat Indy, my Golden Retriever Frankie, and the ever-abiding spirits of my beloved Casey and Joey.